adaptris/interlok-docs-legacy/pages/advanced/advanced-failover.md

 #### interlok-boot ####

 As of 3.7 starting Interlok in failover mode can be done using interlok-boot with `--failover` argument and passing the name of the chosen bootstrap.properties file as a parameter.
+Note that this is the preferred way to start your interlok instance in failover mode.
+The lax file can be tailored to use interlok boot.

 A short example of a windows start script; the last line setting the argument and the bootstrap.properties parameter;